-Intended Beneficiaries Proposal will identify and describe a clearly defined population or community that the project aims to engage and positively impact.
+Intended Beneficiaries Clearly identifies its intended beneficiaries and demonstrates deep relationships and community- centered practices with these beneficiaries.
 Geography A description of where project activities will take place is included.
-Projects that intend to work across large or dispersed geographies should describe the organizational capacity that supports their ability to work in multiple locations.
-Prior Work History The most competitive proposals will have established relationships and a history of successful engagement with the communities the applicant intends to reach.
-Coordination with Similar Efforts Projects that demonstrate coordination, and avoid duplication, with other voter engagement efforts, will be given additional consideration.
-Evidence of Effectiveness Proposals should describe how the applicant assesses their work to increase voter participation, and what evidence is used to determine impact and inform adjustments to the approach.
+Projects that intend to worl across large or dispersed geographies should describe the organizational capacity that suppor their ability to work across large geographies.
+Coordination with Similar Efforts Projects that demonstrate coordination, and avoid duplication, with other voter engagement efforts, will be given priority.
+Evidence of Effectiveness Proposals should describe how the applicant assesses their work to increase voter participatio and what evidence is used to determine impact and inform adjustments to the approach.
 Budget The requested budget is reasonable for the proposed activities and the stated results.
 Advance Other Objectives Projects that strongly advance this objective and also contribute to other WPF objectives will be given additional consideration.

-Learning and Evaluation
+Learning and Insights